CJ0345/Documentation/README.md

    - **Admin:** Use the credentials `admin@gmail.com` and `admin123` to log in as an admin.
    - **Customer:** Log in with a customer account to access the customer dashboard.

-This should help you get started with the Kakanin Hub program.